Word list

 etc.

-Avoid both etc. and and so on wherever possible, but if you really need to use one, use etc. Always include the period, even if a comma follows immediately after.
+Avoid using etc., and so forth, and and so on wherever possible.
+If you really need to use one, use etc. Always include the period, even if a comma follows immediately after.

 Recommended: Your app might experience problems such as instability or high latency.